AishwaryaHB/aishwaryahb.github.io/README.md

 - Analysis and explainability of artificial and biological neural networks
 - Generative modeling

 Outside of research, my hobbies include reading, music, racket sports and the rubik's cube along with its many variants.
-I am extremely fond of cats, enjoy history of almost any kind, have been a Federer fan for far too long, and will always be a Bom-BAE kid for life.
+I am extremely fond of cats, enjoy history of almost any kind, have been a Federer fan for far too long, and will remain a Bombay kid for life.